codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

 How to set up Continuous Integration and Continuous Deployment for a Django Application from Bitbucket to App Engine
 ======================

-In this blog post we're gonna deploy a Django application from a Bitbucket repository to App Engine using [the Codeship][codeship].
+In this blog post we're going to deploy a Django application from a Bitbucket repository to App Engine using [Codeship][codeship].